hyperledger-labs/hyperledger-labs.github.io/proposal.md

 1. Technical review
 2. Maintaining or managing individual labs

-[labs Stewards](stewards) act in oversight to ensure legal compliance, etc., and will produce a quarterly hyperledger-labs-wide “project” report to the TSC, following a slightly revised template.
+[labs Stewards](stewards) act in oversight to ensure legal compliance, etc., and will produce a quarterly hyperledger-labs-wide “project” report to the TOC, following a slightly revised template.
 To help the community understand the status of the different labs, Stewards will also be responsible for curating the set of labs, moving to an archives space (see below) those that become dormant or unresponsive for an extended period (6+ months), or are explicitly deemed by the committers to be deprecated/obsoleted.

-In case of issue with the [labs Stewards](stewards), requesters and/or committers can appeal to the TSC for arbitration.
+In case of issue with the [labs Stewards](stewards), requesters and/or committers can appeal to the TOC for arbitration.

-The [labs Stewards](stewards) will be members of the Hyperledger Community Architect(s) and subsequently any volunteer approved by the TSC.
+The [labs Stewards](stewards) will be members of the Hyperledger Community Architect(s) and subsequently any volunteer approved by the TOC.
 The initial list of Lab Stewards is:

 * Arnaud Le Hors
 * Vipin Bharathan
 * Tracy Kuhrt

-Stewards are to serve for as long as they desire and can fulfill the responsibilities, short of being removed by decision of the TSC such as in case of a violation of the code of conduct.
+Stewards are to serve for as long as they desire and can fulfill the responsibilities, short of being removed by decision of the TOC such as in case of a violation of the code of conduct.

 Labs need not necessarily adopt a strict or formal governance model, though for labs that intend to become a project someday they would be advised to do so.
 In any case, some minimal and non-zero responsiveness from the lab committers is expected.